 Google Analytics 4 is a marketing analytics platform by Google that helps you get a deeper understanding of your customers.
 It uses a Google Analytics code to track and collect information from websites.
 After collecting the data, Analytics converts it into a readable form and shows it on the Google Analytics dashboard.

 Here is a quick snapshot of the Analytics 4 dashboard:

-By default, Google Analytics shows you total Users, Sessions, Conversions, and Conversion Rate on your website in the last seven days.
+By default, GA4 shows you total Users, Sessions, Conversions, and Conversion Rate on your website in the last seven days.
 It also allows you to generate Audience reports, Acquisition Reports, Behaviour reports, and Conversion reports.

 What Is Google Tag Manager?

 Google Tag Manager is a tag management system (TMS) that allows you to add and update measurement codes and other code fragments, collectively known as tags, on your website.
 These tags perform several functions, such as site analytics, conversion tracking, remarketing, and more.